eclipse-ecsp/uidam-portal/README.md

 **Important for Docker Deployment:**
 - Update the `public/config.json` file before building the Docker image with your production configuration
-- Ensure `REACT_APP_OAUTH_REDIRECT_URI` matches your production deployment URL (e.g., `http://your-domain:8080/auth/callback`)
+- Ensure `REACT_APP_OAUTH_REDIRECT_URI` matches your deployment URL (e.g., `http://your-domain:8080/auth/callback`)
-- The redirect URI configured here must match the one registered in the UIDAM Authorization Server for your OAuth2 client
+- The redirect URI configured here must match the one registered in the UIDAM System for your OAuth2 client

 ### Running the Tests